-You can obtain your 15 digit IMEI number by pressing *#06# on your mobile phone.
-Alternatively, the IMEI number should also be on a white label found underneath the battery of the device.
+To obtain your IMEI number press *#06# on your mobile phone.
+The IMEI number may also be found on a white label underneath the battery of your device.

 What do the results mean?

-- The TCF website will only list phones that have been IMEI blocked at the time you conduct the search and inputted into the database.
-The results may not be exhaustive.
+- The TCF website will only list phones that have been IMEI blocked at the time you conduct the search.

 - If the phone you are using has become blacklisted, contact your mobile provider in the first instance.

 - Only the owner who reported the phone lost or stolen can request to remove an IMEI Block.
-This is requested though the carrier with whom they made the original report.
-Note: If you purchase a second hand device and that device is or becomes blacklisted, you will not be able to have the device unblacklisted.
+This is requested though the mobile provider with whom they made the original report.

 - If you purchase a second hand device and that device is or becomes blacklisted, you will not be able to have the device un-blacklisted.
 Contact the seller.

 - If the seller is un-contactable or uncooperative and you bought the device online (e.g. TradeMe) you should report the matter to the online marketplace directly.
 You can also file a complaint with the New Zealand Police.

 - In some cases, to reduce insurance fraud, insurance companies can have the device listed as lost or stolen directly if they receive an insurance claim on the device.
 In such cases, the seller will need to deal with their insurance agent.